nazifa02/geotask/docs/installation.md

 ## Upgrade geotask

-If you have installed **geotask** before and you want to upgrade to the latest version, you can run the following command in your terminal:
+If you have installed **geotask** before and want to upgrade to the latest version, you can run the following command in your terminal:

 ```
 pip install -U geotask